Adyen/adyen-commercetools/extension/docs/Refund.md

 1. Adyen processes the refunds asynchronously.
 Therefore the response from Adyen for extension module will always be `refund-received`.
    However, the final response comes later for the notification module and it can also contain failure.
 1. [Unreferenced refund](https://docs.adyen.com/checkout/refund#unreferenced-refund) is not supported.
-1. After the payment is authorized, it could take some time until the payment is captured.
-In Adyen, the payment has state `SentForSettle`.
-   During this time, there is no `Charge` transaction with state `Success`.
-However, it is still possible to do (partial) refunds.
-   Therefore `Authorized` transactions are also taken into consideration when getting the `interactionId` field (see [Prerequisites](#Prerequisites))

 ### Further resources